phys3009/phys3009.github.io/_sources/content/activities/activity5.md

     </em></p>
     </div>

-a) Use the above result to show that the dispersion energy of interaction between the curved portion of the tip and the surface is
+-  Use the above result to show that the dispersion energy of interaction between the curved portion of the tip and the surface is

 $$U_{tip}=-\frac{{\pi}^{2}n_{1}n_{2}C}{6}\frac{a^{2}l^{2}}{2D(D+l)^{2}}$$